Name Date Size #Lines LOC

 89

-91There is a GitHub mirror of the repository at [github.com/openssl/openssl],
+91There is a public GitHub mirror of it at [github.com/openssl/openssl],

 92which is updated automatically from the former on every commit.